JetBrains/ring-ui/README.md

 ### Quick start

 1. Install Yeoman and Ring UI generator: `npm install -g yo generator-ring-ui`
-2. Go to project root folder (create it if necessary) and type: `yo ring-ui`.
-It will ask you to enter the name of the project and run `npm install` for you
+2. Go to the root directory of your project (create one if necessary) and run `yo ring-ui`.
+After you enter the name of the project all the necessary npm dependencies will be installed.
 3. You project is ready to be developed.
 The following commands are available:
    - `npm start` to run a local development server
    - `npm test` to launch karma tests